If you have a dispute with an employee, a settlement agreement is one option that may be available for you to resolve it.

-5. Compensation for injury to feelings are taxed as termination payments if they arise on termination of the employment (so the first £30,000 is tax free); if they do not relate to the termination of employment, for example, if they arose wholly before termination, they are tax free.
+5. Compensation for injury to feelings is taxable if it's related to termination of the employment (so the first £30,000 is tax free); if it's not, for example, if it's for something that happened wholly before termination, it's tax free.

 6. Payment of the employee's legal costs (i.e. the cost of obtaining legal advice) by the employer will not be taxable so long as certain rules are followed.

 For further information on the tax implications and exemptions that relate to settlement agreements, see: